urbanscribe/prosperous_duediligence/README.md

 this version stays in the notebook and goes through some elements which we look at (as we would on BB) Thanks, Alex.

+To install
+- create an python environment with libraries listed at the top of the notebook
+- activate enviornment
+- select ticker and comparables in the third cell
+- run all and enjoy

 links

 YT: https://www.youtube.com/channel/UCSgE2RSSMXPK1antbEeJ9lg